ECG Case 021

 This ECG demonstrates many of the features of chronic pulmonary disease:

-- Rightward QRS axis (+90 degrees).
+- Rightward QRS axis (+90 degrees)

-- Peaked P waves in the inferior leads > 2.5 mm (P pulmonale).
+- Peaked P waves in the inferior leads > 2.5 mm (P pulmonale)

-- Rightward P-wave axis (inverted in aVL).
+- Rightward P-wave axis (inverted in aVL)

-- “Clockwise rotation” of the heart with a delayed R/S transition point (transitional lead = V5).
+- “Clockwise rotation” of the heart with a delayed R/S transition point (transitional lead = V5)

-- Absent R waves in the right precordial leads (SV1-SV2-SV3 pattern).
+- Absent R waves in the right precordial leads (SV1-SV2-SV3 pattern)

-- Low voltages in the left-sided leads (I, aVL, V5-6).
+- Low voltages in the left-sided leads (I, aVL, V5-6)

 Tachycardia may be due to dyspnoea, hypoxia or beta-agonist treatment.
 This ECG pattern is a common finding in patients with COPD.
-The vertical axis (+90 degrees) is due to hyperinflation of the lungs causing vertical orientation of the heart.
+The inferior axis (+90 degrees) is due to hyperinflation of the lungs causing vertical orientation of the heart.

 Emergency Physician in Prehospital and Retrieval Medicine in Sydney, Australia.
 He has a passion for ECG interpretation and medical education | ECG Library |